giloushaker/nr-templates/README.md

 # `<if>`
-This node and its child will be not be rendered if it does not match a condition
+This node and its child will only be rendered if it matches a condition
 Types:
 `equals`: `field` is equal to `value`
 `not-equals`: `field` is not equal to `value`